HatoSei03/VNDH2023-Smart-Interior-Consultant-HKKTT/README.md

 - Foundation model: `YOLO v8`
 - Used to list IKEA furnitutre items matched with the recommeded desgin

-## Running the tests

-Explain how to run the automated tests for this system, if applicable.

-## Deployment

-Notes about how to deploy this on a live system, if relevant.

 ## Built With

 List the major frameworks/libraries used to bootstrap the project.
 For example: